Sylvn001/Sylvn001/README.md

 <!--
 **Sylvn001/Sylvn001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

--🔭 I’m currently Studying: Mobile app development
+-🔭 I’m currently Studying: Ruby & Ruby on Rails
 <h2> About Me </h2>
 <hr>
 <p>